Seirdy/seirdy.one/content/posts/search-engines-with-own-indexes.md

 - [search.tl](http://www.search.tl/): Generalist search for one <abbr title="top-level domain">TLD</abbr> at a time (defaults to .com).
 I'm not sure why you'd want to always limit your searches to a single TLD, but now you can.[^10] There isn't any visible UI for changing the TLD for available results; you need to add/change the `tld` URL parameter.
 For example, to search .org sites, append `&tld=org` to the URL.
 It seems to be connected to [Amidalla](http://www.amidalla.de/).
 Amidalla allows users to manually add URLs to its index and directory; I have yet to see if doing so impacts search.tl results.
 - [Thunderstone](https://search.thunderstone.com/texis/websearch21/): A combined website catalog and search engine that focuses on categorization.
 Its [about page](https://search.thunderstone.com/texis/websearch19/about.html) claims: <q cite="https://search.thunderstone.com/texis/websearch19/about.html">We continuously survey all primary COM, NET, and ORG web-servers and distill their contents to produce this database.
 This is an index of _sites_ not pages.
 It is very good at finding companies and organizations by purpose, product, subject matter, or location.
 If you're trying to finding things like _'BillyBob's personal beer can page on AOL'_, try Yahoo or Dogpile.</q> This seems to be the polar opposite of the engines in the ["small or non-commercial Web" category](#small-or-non-commercial-web).
+- [sengine.info](https://www.sengine.info/): only shows domains, not individual pages.
+Developed by netEstate GmbH, which specializes in content extraction for inprints and job ads.
+Also has a German-only version available.
+Discovered in my access logs.

 ### Other